-- detailed information about your new home and our customer service - assistance with choices and options available to you - updates about the progress of construction, legal completion and occupation dates (our best estimate) - a demonstration of your new home's many features before you move in - your own Reservation Guide and Welcome Guide to steer you through all the different stages of buying a new home and running-in and maintaining it - advice on the NHBC's ten-year Buildmark Warranty and manufacturer's warranties from which you will benefit - a helpful and efflcient After Sales Service - health and safety advice to minimise risk or danger during construction.

-Please tell us how we're performing
+- Detailed information about your new home and our customer service - Assistance with choices and options available to you - Regular updates about the progress of construction, legal completion and occupation dates (our best estimate) - A demonstration of your new home's many features before you move in - Your own Reservation Guide and Welcome Guide to steer you through all the different stages of buying a new home and running-in and maintaining it - Advice on the NHBC's ten-year Buildmark Warranty and manufacturer's warranties from which you will benefit - A helpful and efflcient After Sales Service - Health and Safety advice to minimise risk or danger during construction - Barratt London home future purchase entitlement - A satisfaction survey to tell us how we are performing.
+New home construction in the UK is governed by some of the highest levels of building regulations and consumer protection.
+Barratt London prides itself on leading the way Please tell us how we're performing in meeting those requirements.